 Toothpaste in my pocket while I brush my teeth.
 I stand on the flat stone marking the entrance to our yard and initiate the day slowly, slowly pouring water from a jug or bottle onto the toothbrush, conserving every drop.
 Beneath the broad hush of daybreak, the brush makes a ragged sound, and the sun, her lavender lids still drawn, hides behind the Kalika Hill, waking at my pace, the pace at which I brush my teeth, slowly.
 Until I finish this act it is just us, looking at one another across a curve of mountainside, and all the other people are shadows, part of a world stirred but not yet waken.
 I keep the toothpaste in my pocket so that both hands are free to pour the water onto the brush, carefully, like a prayer before the new day.

 Shortly after my twenty-second birthday, decided I was going to go to a mountainous country in Asia.
 It could more or less have been anywhere, except that the tallest mountain in the world is on the border between Tibet and Nepal.
-As the home of fabulous Mt.
-Everest, the Nepal is more famous.
+And with respect to being the home of fabulous Mt.
+Everest, Nepal is more famous.
 So I decided to go to Nepal.
 It has now been quite some time since then and I have never been anywhere near Mt.
 Everest.
-However, I’ve seen it from afar a few times, and meditated upon the clouds that obscure its heavenly peak a few times more.
+However, I’ve seen it from afar a few times, and meditated upon the clouds that obscure its heavenly peak a few times more.**

 Some perfunctory research led me to a Nepali organization run by a fellow named Asim.
 Asim had joined the trend of small Nepali businesses that sop up a constant flow of tourists eager to combine service work with adventure in the spiritually seductive, geographically spectacular birthplace of the Buddha.
 So it was thanks to Asim’s organization that a cheerful, petite woman of Filipino descent met me at the airport when I landed in Kathmandu.
 Her name was Emma.